 Poems can also be found in Notes for Translators: 142 New Zealand and Australian Poets, Kit Kelen (ed), ASM 2012; Australian Love Poems, Mark Tredinnick (ed), Inkerman & Blunt 2013; A Slow Combusting Hymn: Poems from and about Newcastle and the Hunter Region, Kit Kelen & Jean Kent (eds), ASM 2014; Metamorphic: 21st Century Poets Respond to Ovid, Nessa Mahoney & Paul Munden (eds), Recent Work Press 2017.

 When I’m not writing poetry I work as social worker/therapist.
 In many ways therapy and poetry are complementary, therapy being a process like poetry, in which the taken for granted is re-imagined.
-Another way in which the two fields intersect is around Keat’s notion of negative capability, a quality he believed necessary for poets in which apparently opposed viewpoints are held in tension, rather than reaching for premature resolution or simplification.
-It’s a dialectical approach that’s crucial to a therapeutic conversation also.
+Another way in which the two fields intersect is around Keat’s notion of negative capability—a quality he believed essential for writing poetry—in which apparently contradictory points of view are held in dynamic tension, rather than reaching for premature resolution or oversimplification.
+This dialectical process is crucial to a therapeutic conversation also.

 I live in the city of Newcastle, New South Wales, Australia.
-I wish to acknowledge the First Peoples of this part of the Hunter Valley, the Awabakal.
+I wish to acknowledge the First Peoples of this part of the Hunter Valley, the Awabakal and the Worimi.
 Their culture is born of a longstanding and intimate connection with this land and its creatures.
 I’m the father of two and grandfather of five.

 Honours